Calimerico/javamentor/Kafka_for_begginers.md

 ![Publish/Subscribe mechanism kafka](pubsubkafka.png)

 You can assume that since every consumer can choose subset of messages from broker, we should separate messages on broker somehow.
 That is the reason why `topic` exist.
 This means that producers will send messages that are related to money transfer to topic named `moneyTransfer` and messages related to client visits will be sent to topic `clientVisits`.
-On the other hand, consumers will subscribe themselfs onlt to topics in which they are interested in.
+On the other hand, consumers will subscribe themselfs only to topics in which they are interested in.
 Important thing to understand here is that `topic` does not work like a `queue`.
 In `queue` if one consumer receive message from broker, no else consumer will ever receive that same message.
 In `Kafka`, `n` consumers can subscribe to topic and all of them will receive message.

 #### What happens if consumer is temprorary down, are we gonna miss messages?
 Fortunately, we are not gonna miss any messages. `Kafka` keep messages in broker before deleting it.
 In case that our consumer was temporary down, we can recconect to kafka broker and keep reading messages.